Here’s the deal, just because it’s “Gluten Free” does not automatically mean it’s healthy.

 My Personal Story About Gluten

 I read Wheat Belly over a year ago, so why did it take me so long to build a tool to help people discover if they felt better if they eliminated gluten?
-Because I now have a personal story about my boyfriend.
+Because I now have a personal story about a close friend of mine.
 He has pretty bad asthma, not the best sleeping pattern and pretty much exists in a state of chronic fatigue.
-You can imagine this was frustrating as I’m on the go-go-go almost all the time.
 And I suppose I should have phrased that as though he did have those conditions.
 A few weeks ago, he made the decision to take action and go “Gluten Free” for real just to see what happened.
-I’m happy to report, it’s like night and day with him!
-He’s out of bed early, sleeps through the night and really kicking some butt in his cross-fit and tennis workouts.
+He was happy to report to me that he sleeps through the night, wakes up early in the morning and is having stronger workouts.

-It’s like I have been given the gift of my old awesome boyfriend, plus this new kick-a@#R%s athlete!
-I couldn’t be more thrilled!
 We don’t know for sure if gluten is 100% at fault here — but the timing is interesting and he’s not planning on adding it back in anytime soon.
 On the flip side, I joined the gluten-free train to be supportive and see what happened.
 For me?
 Nothing.
 I’m in the same boat, but enjoying a world where hot dog buns, delivery pizza and fast foods are now officially off limits.
 Ha!
-But the change with Jimmy is so significant that I felt it might be helpful to share this message with my community.
+But the change with my friend is so significant that I felt it might be helpful to share this message with the Eat.
+Drink & be Skinny community.

 How Do You Know If Your Body Has a Problem With Gluten?